anderly/Expansive/README.md

 	</configuration>

 Use the .Expand() extension method on the string to be expanded:

-	myStringToBeExpanded.Expand() // returns "MyAppSettingValue should be inserted here"
+	myStringToBeExpanded.Expand() // returns "MyAppSettingValue should be inserted here."

-* Advanced Example
+### Advanced Example

 In app.config:

 	<configuration>
 		<appSettings>
 			<add key="Domain" value="domain.com"/>